- About SPD

-Our team of therapists conducts an initial assessment for all patients before commencing therapy in order to determine the appropriate number and duration of sessions.This would normally be between one to two hours.
+Answer: Our team of therapists conducts an initial assessment for all clients before commencing therapy in order to determine the appropriate number and duration of sessions.This would normally be between one to two hours.
 Half–day programmes are also available.

 Question: Are therapy sessions offered on weekends?

-Our Rehabilitation Centre is open Mondays to Fridays, 8.00 am to 5.30 pm.
+Answer: Our rehabilitation centre is open Mondays to Fridays, 8.00 am to 5.30 pm.
 Request for therapy outside of these hours may be considered on a case–by–case basis.

 Specialised Case Management Programme (SCMP)